microsoft/VSExtensibility/New_Extensibility_Model/Samples/CodeLensSample/README.md

 `WordCountCodeLensProvider` is a part of the extension that provides a visual Code Lens indicating number of words in a method body and that listens for new editor text view creation and changes to open text views to update the word count.

-`WordCountCodeLensProvider` utilizes the `AppliesTo` configuration to indicate that it is interested in events from text views whose documents are of `DocumentType.KnownValues.Code`, which are all tex based documents containing code.
+`WordCountCodeLensProvider` utilizes the `AppliesTo` configuration to indicate that it is interested in events from text views whose documents are of `DocumentType.KnownValues.Code`, which are all text based documents containing code.

 ```csharp
 /// <inheritdoc />